Animal Reproductive Structures and Functions

 Now that we have discussed the human female reproductive structures, let’s walk through the process of oogenesis, or egg production.

 The process of oogenesis begins while the female herself is still an embryo!
-Oogenesis occurs in the the ovaries, where egg stem cells, called oogonia, divide by mitosis to produce up to 2 million oocytes (a precursor to the egg).
+Oogenesis occurs in the ovaries, where egg stem cells, called oogonia, divide by mitosis to produce up to 2 million oocytes (a precursor to the egg).
 The oocytes start the process of meiosis, and then pause during meiosis I. This process occurs during embryonic development, meaning that a female mammal is born with every single egg she will be able produce during her lifetime already present (in an immature form) in her ovaries.
 This situation is very different from males, whose spermatogonia (the sperm equivalent to oogonia) do not begin producing spermatocytes (the sperm equivalent to oocytes) until puberty.

 The oocytes remain paused in meiosis I until the onset of puberty, when a series of events can lead to egg maturation on an approximately monthly basis: